 The table above compares critical metrics, including test scores, grades, and attendance rates, before and after implementing the digital revolution in education.
 Test Scores: Before the implementation, the average test scores stood at 78%.
 However, there was a significant improvement after the implementation, with the average test scores increasing to 84%.
 This indicates that integrating technology has positively impacted student performance and knowledge acquisition.
-Grades: The evaluation of grades reveals a notable improvement after implementation, the average grade was a "B." Following the implementation, the average grade increased to an "A-."
+Grades: The evaluation of grades reveals a notable improvement after implementing the digital revolution in education.
+Before the implementation, the average grade was a "B." Following the implementation, the average grade increased to an "A-."
 This demonstrates an enhancement in the student's overall academic achievement (De Freitas et al., 2015).